mvonballmo/Assessment/dev-notes.md

 - ~~Clean up style/formatting~~
 - ~~Add type hints~~
 - Add tests for purging and retrieval
+- Improve support for ARM in the DB setup (use an env variable)
 - Change API to REST instead of using and access with reactive client

 # Developer Notes